 With this degree, you will be able to support all children, with and without disabilities, and maximize learning in psychomotor, cognitive and affective domains in a general physical education setting.

-This is not an initial teacher certification program, however it will qualify you to seek the Certified Adapted Physical Educator certificate required to be an adapted physical educator in some states or seek an Adapted Physical Education add-on endorsement or certificate if it is available in your state.
+This is not an initial teacher certification program, however it will qualify you to seek the Certified Adapted Physical Educator credential required to be an adapted physical educator in some states or seek an Adapted Physical Education add-on endorsement or certificate if it is available in your state.
 If seeking an add-on teaching endorsement, confirm with your state’s Department of Education regarding applicability.

 What will I study?